 Patient Support Services

-The Big C offers many complimentary therapies, financial and emotional support, as well as 1:1 sessions and support groups for people affected by all types of cancer.
+Big C offers complementary therapies, exercise programmes, welfare advice and emotional support, as well as 1:1 sessions and support groups for people affected by all types of cancer.

 - Rosemary Group For women living with secondary cancer.
-Contact Karin or Ruth.
-Tel: 07766 851178 or Big C
+Contact Big C

 - Women’s Support Group Third Friday every month, 10.30am-2.30pm.
 Contact Big C